Noise-induced Synchronization in Small World Network of Phase Oscillators: conclusion

 \section{conclusion}

-In summary, we found that a SW network of similar phase oscillators communicating with each other by Kuramoto coupling shows novel behaviours.
-Unlike ER and SF networks, this system fails to reach full synchronized state.
-Moreover, driving it by an uncorrelated with noise, reveals the occurrence of stochastic synchronization, a phenomenon through which a random force induces synchrony among the oscillators.
-We discussed that the reason for this phenomenon is lied in the stable helical patterns in the regular networks from which the SW ones is built.
+In summary, we found that a SW network of similar phase oscillators communicating with each other by Kuramoto coupling shows novel behaviors.
+Unlike ER and SF networks, this system fails to reach a full synchronized state for any arbitrary initial conditions.
+Moreover, driving it by an uncorrelated white noise, reveals the occurrence of stochastic synchronization, a phenomenon through which a random force induces synchrony among the oscillators.
+We discussed that the reason for this phenomenon is laid in the stable helical patterns in the regular networks from which the SW ones is built.
 Rewiring of a regular network of similar phase oscillators with periodic helical pattern, ends to complex inhomogeneous states in the resulting SW network.
 The existence of such stable inhomogeneous patterns in SW network, appearing some times as topological point defects and also as aperiodic helical patterns, prevents the network from reaching to full synchrony.
-These patterns persist against applying the noise for small noise intensities.
-However the external random forces with moderate strengths are able to destroy these patterns in favour of more homogeneous states, hence enhance the synchronization among oscillators.
-At the end, we hope that our finding that such a simple model representing such a novel behaviours may shed light on the fact that why SW networks are so ubiquitous in natural systems.
+These patterns persist against the noise for small noise intensities.
+However the external random forces with moderate strengths are able to destroy these patterns in favor of more homogeneous states, hence enhance the synchronization among oscillators.
+We computed the complexity on the SW network in the case of the inhomogeneous pattern formation, and showed that the complexity of such states are larger than the ER and SF networks, for the noise strength less than the onset of stochastic synchronization.
+Therefore, as a model for neural networks, this finding shows that the functioning of such systems can be more efficient in the presence of a moderate noise.
+Generalization of the above results to the more realistic case in which the coupling constants (coefficients of periodic couplings) are normalized to the degree of the nodes, is currently under investigation.
+We hope our results may shed light on the fact that why SW networks are so ubiquitous in natural systems.